richmahn/en_tn/psa/111/intro.md

 #### Special concepts in this chapter ####

 ##### Yahweh's character #####
 God is great.
-He has given his people food and a land and always keeps his promises to his people.
+He has given his people food and a land always keeps his promises to his people.
 (See: [[rc://en/tw/dict/bible/kt/promise]] and [[rc://en/tw/dict/bible/kt/peopleofgod]])

 ## Links: ##